ziyoung/better-wilcom-docs/wilcom-docs/Quality/connectors/Automatic_tie-off_settings.md

 | Always tie off last        | A tie-off is inserted if the object is the last one in the design.                                                                          |
 | Next connector longer than | A tie-off is inserted if the next connector exceeds the specified length.                                                                   |

-3Select a default tie-off method.
+3. Select a default tie-off method.
 The system will apply this method where it can but switch where necessary, depending on stitch spacing and type.

 | Method | Function                                                                                                                                         |
 | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------ |